The Amazing Race Norge 2: Development and filming

 Teams began the second season of The Amazing Race Norge on the Bygdøy peninsula in Oslo.

 On 18 August 2012, it was confirmed that Freddy dos Santos would return to present the show.
 Filming took place from November to December 2012.
 In this season, if there are two or more teams arriving at the Pit Stop at the same time, though they were not given a tied position, all those teams would depart together at the same time in the next leg, unlike the American version.
 This case occurred in Leg 2, where the 2nd, 3rd and 4th teams departing at the same time, as well as the 7th and 8th teams.
-This season also introduced the variant of the Intersection that was also in the second Latin American season, where two teams compete against each other, with the first team winning getting their next clue and the losing team waiting at for another team to redo the challenge, and if the team was the last at the Intersection, they would wait out a penalty.
+This season also introduced the variant of the Intersection that was also in the second Latin American season, where two teams compete against each other, with the first team winning getting their next clue and the losing team waiting at for another team to redo the challenge.
+If a team was the last at the Intersection, they had to perform the task one additional time before receiving their next clue.